-(2) Has been furnished to the United States without restriction; or i.
-Decision Not to Challenge.
-The absence of a challenge to an asserted restriction shall not constitute "validation" under this clause.
-Only the Contracting Officer's final decision resolving a formal challenge by sustaining the validity of a restrictive marking, or actions of an agency Board of Contract Appeals or a court of competent jurisdiction sustaining the assertion, constitutes validation as addressed in 10 U.S.C.
+(i) Decision Not to Challenge.
+The absence of a challenge to an asserted restriction shall not constitute validation under this clause.
+Only the Contracting Officers final decision resolving a formal challenge by sustaining the validity of a restrictive marking, or actions of an agency Board of Contract Appeals or a court of competent jurisdiction sustaining the assertion, constitutes validation as addressed in 10 U.S.C.
 2321.